EU ministers approve €1.4bn Ukraine military aid using Russia assets

 Also targeted is Russian President Vladimir Putin's so-called "shadow fleet" used to avoid sanctions including 27 specific vessels.

+Another target was the Financial Messaging System of the Central Bank of Russia (SPFS).
+EU banks are to be banned from using the service which the bloc views as a Russian initiative to evade sanctions.

+Media, non-governmental organizations (NGOs) and political parties are to be banned from accepting funding from the Russian state or other proxies.

-German opposition to the 14th sanctions package needed to be overcome, EU diplomats said, as Berlin was concerned the 14th sanctions package went too far, especially for subsidiaries.
+German opposition to the 14th sanctions package needed to be overcome, EU diplomats said, as Berlin was concerned the package went too far, especially for subsidiaries.

 EU diplomats said a compromise was reached, allowing measures halting exports to Russia - the so-called "No Russia" clause - to not apply to subsidiaries for the time being.
 The issue is to be revisited.